EndPointCorp/end-point-blog/2025/09/llm-expanded-vector-search.md

 ## What you'll notice when using it

-- Short searches work way better—you get more relevant results and fewer dead ends
+- Short searches work way better, you get more relevant results and fewer dead ends
 - It's still experimental, so sometimes results might drift into related topics.
 Stick with regular "Search" if you want exact matches
 - Most searches are pretty fast, and we cache common terms to keep things smooth

-## Give it a try
+## Give it a try at our website [https://www.endpointdev.com/blog/](https://www.endpointdev.com/blog/)

-Just use the search bar in our header: Enter for regular search, or Shift/Ctrl/Command+Enter for LLM Expanded Search.
+Just use the search bar in our [header](https://www.endpointdev.com/blog/): Enter for regular search, or Shift/Ctrl/Command+Enter for LLM Expanded Search.

 Want to know more about why we built this?
 Check out the announcement and vector search posts linked above.